IBM-Cloud/cf-deployment-tracker-client-swift/README.md

 - The 0.9.x, 1.0.x, and 2.0.x releases were tested on macOS and Linux using the Swift `3.0.2` binaries.
 - The 3.0.x releases were tested on macOS and Linux using the Swift `3.1` and `3.1.1` binaries.
 - The 4.0.x releases were tested on macOS and Linux using the Swift `3.1.1` binaries and `4.0` binaries.
+- The 5.0.x releases were tested on macOS and Linux using the Swift `4.0` binaries.

 You can download different versions of the Swift binaries by following this [link](https://swift.org/download/).